Osiris-Team/VelocityAuth/README.md

 - Logins the player.
 On success, forwards the player to the first server, restores permissions, and creates a session so this player can rejoin without needing to login again.
   Failed logins get saved to a table, together with the UUID and IP of the player.
-If there are more than 5 failed attempts in the last hour, the player gets banned for 10 seconds on each following failed attempt.
+If there are more than 5 failed attempts (for the same UUID OR IP) in the last hour, the player gets banned for 10 seconds on each following failed attempt.